Lego Dimensions: Plot

-The heroes free their friends from the Tri and destroy the Vortech piece, causing it to implode.
-Afterwards, Batman realizes that they will need all the help they can get to defeat Vortech, leading them to recruit The Doctor, Mystery Inc., the Ghostbusters, the spaceship Defender and GLaDOS to their cause.
-While the Doctor, GLaDOS and X-PO work on a plan to seal Vortech away in a rift loop, inspired by a time when he attempted to dispose of the heroes earlier, they head to Foundation Prime, fighting him along the way.
-With their allies' help, they are able to neutralize the Foundation of All Dimensions, which causes Foundation Prime's palace to collapse, infuriating Vortech.
-He grows to an enormous size and attacks the trio, but the Doctor is able to manipulate the portal technology and sucks all of them into the rift loop.
-Using special devices he, GLADOS and X-PO designed, the heroes are able to permanently incarcerate Vortech in an endless rift prison, saving the multiverse.

-In a post-credits scene, an unknown figure finds a piece of Vortech's body, the same one that had survived the Tri's vanquishment, in the remains of Foundation Prime's palace.
-He picks it up and becomes corrupted, yelling in pain as it transfigures him.
-Vortech's laughter is then heard, implying that the figure has become a doppelgänger of him.
+The heroes free their friends from the Tri and vanquish it.
+Seeing that they will need all the help they can get, the group recruits several of their allies and devise a plan to defeat Vortech by imprisoning him in an endless rift, inspired by his previous attempt to dispose of the heroes.
+As the heroes and their allies arrive at Foundation Prime, they neutralize the Foundation and imprison Vortech in the endless rift, saving the multiverse.
+In a post-credits scene, an unknown figure finds the piece of Vortech, which survived the Tri's vanquishment, in the remains of Foundation Prime's palace and is corrupted by its influence.
+Vortech's laughter is heard, implying that the figure has been transformed into a doppelgänger of him.

-Additional levels typically retell plots such as that of Back to the Future, Ghostbusters, an episode of The Simpsons and more.
-However, there are also some original storylines, which often tie back to the original Lego Dimensions story in some way.
-The Portal Level Pack features Chell and Wheatley being returned to Aperture Science following the events of Portal 2 and ultimately finding another rift generator that GLaDOS had recreated.
-In the Midway Games Level Pack, a character known as the Gamer Kid discovers that the doppelgänger of Vortech has tampered with an abandoned amusement arcade's games, causing their protagonists to enter the real world.
-The Sonic the Hedgehog Level Pack follows Sonic as he searches for his friends and the Chaos Emeralds, all scattered across the multiverse after an incident involving a Keystone Device that Doctor Eggman attempts to use for his latest scheme.
-The Doctor Who Level Pack is disconnected from the original story and focuses on the Doctor as he attempts to stop the Daleks' plot of converting Earth's population into more of their kind.
+Additional levels typically retell plots, such as that of Back to the Future, Ghostbusters and The Simpsonss "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)".
+There are additionally original storylines, which often tie back to the game's original story.
+The Portal Level Pack features Chell and Wheatley being returned to Aperture Science after saving it from the latter's sabotage (Note: As depicted in the 2011 video game Portal 2) and discovering a rift generator that GLaDOS has recreated.
+In the Midway Games Level Pack, a "Gamer Kid" discovers that Vortech's doppelgänger has tampered with a condemned amusement arcade's games, causing their protagonists to enter reality.
+The Sonic the Hedgehog Level Pack follows Sonic as he searches for his friends and the Chaos Emeralds, which were scattered across their origin dimension after an incident involving a Keystone Device that Doctor Eggman intends to use.
+The Doctor Who Level Pack is disconnected from the original story and follows the Doctor as he attempts to foil the Daleks' conquest of Earth.

+Development

+Support for the game ended on 23 October 2017, with no more additional content or packs to be released, despite a three-year plan that had been devised, as well as a statement from associate producer Mark Warburton that the team had no intention of ending development after that point.